The definitive guide to error handling in Rust

 How do we make an Error

-?
+type static?
 Simple – use only owned fields, or fields which specify the 'static

 lifetime for references and trait objects.